awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 `component_dependency_name:configuration:json_pointer`
 The value of a configuration parameter for the component that this recipe defines or for a component on which this component depends\.
 You can use this variable to provide a parameter to a script that you run in the component lifecycle\.
+AWS IoT Greengrass supports this recipe variable only in component lifecycle definitions\.
 This recipe variable has the following inputs:
 + <a name="recipe-variable-component-dependency-name"></a>`component_dependency_name` – \(Optional\) The name of the component dependency to query\.
 Omit this segment to query the component that this recipe defines\.
 You can specify only direct dependencies\.
 + `json_pointer` – The JSON pointer to the configuration value to evaluate\.
 JSON pointers start with a forward slash `/`\.
 To identify a value in a nested component configuration, use forward slashes \(`/`\) to separate the keys for each level in the configuration\.
 You can use a number as a key to specify an index in a list\.
 For more information, see the [JSON pointer specification](https://tools.ietf.org/html/rfc6901)\.